 Our strategy and approach to extending credit, as well as our management of credit risk, are critical elements of our business.
-Credit performance is influenced by several factors including our risk appetite, our credit and underwriting processes, our monitoring and collection efforts, the financial condition of our borrowers, the performance of loan collateral, fiscal and monetary stimulus, and various macroeconomic considerations.
+Credit performance is influenced by several factors including our risk appetite, our credit and underwriting processes, our monitoring and collection efforts, the financial condition of our borrowers, the performance of loan collateral, fiscal and monetary stimulus, and various macroeconomic considerations, including inflation.
+Our credit strategies are dynamic and are adjusted in response to asset performance, as well as changing macroeconomic conditions and outlook.
 Most of our businesses offer credit products and services, which drive overall business performance.
 Consistent with our risk appetite, our business lines operate under credit standards that consider the borrower's ability and willingness to repay loans.
-The failure to effectively manage credit risk can have a direct and significant impact on Ally's earnings, capital position, and reputation.
+The failure to effectively manage credit risk can have a direct and significant impact on our earnings, capital position, and reputation.
 Refer to the Risk Management section of this MD&A for a further discussion of credit risk and performance of our consumer and commercial credit portfolios.

-Within our Automotive Finance operations, we serve a mix of consumers across the credit spectrum to achieve portfolio diversification and to optimize the risk and return of our consumer automotive portfolio.
+Within our consumer automotive loan portfolio, we serve a mix of consumers across the credit spectrum to achieve portfolio diversification and to optimize the risk and return of our consumer automotive portfolio.
 This is achieved through the utilization of robust credit decisioning processes coupled with granular pricing that is differentiated across our proprietary credit tiers.
 While we are a full-spectrum automotive finance lender, the significant majority of our consumer automotive loans are underwritten within the prime-lending segment.
 We define prime consumer automotive loans primarily as those loans with a FICO® Score at origination of 620 or greater.
-The carrying value of our nonprime consumer automotive loans before allowance for loan losses, as of December 31, 2021, was approximately 11.3% of our total consumer automotive loans at December 31, 2021.
-During 2021, our strategy for originations has been to optimize the deployment of capital by focusing on risk-adjusted returns against available origination opportunities, which has included a continued gradual and measured shift toward our Growth channel including used vehicle financings.
+The carrying value of our held-for-investment, nonprime consumer automotive loans before allowance for loan losses, as of December 31, 2022, was approximately 10.6% of our total consumer automotive loans at December 31, 2022.
+During 2022, our strategy for originations has been to optimize the deployment of capital by focusing on risk-adjusted returns against available origination opportunities, which has included a continued gradual and measured shift towards used-vehicle financings.

-The mortgage-finance team focuses on applicants with stronger credit profiles and with income streams to support repayments of the loan and operates under credit standards that consider and assess the value of the underlying real estate in accordance with prudent credit practices and regulatory requirements.
+Our Mortgage Finance operations focus on applicants with credit profiles and income streams to support repayments of the loan and operates under credit standards that consider and assess the value of the underlying real estate in accordance with prudent credit practices and regulatory requirements.
 Refer to the Mortgage Finance section of the MD&A that follows for credit quality information about purchases and originations of consumer mortgages held-for-investment.
 We generally rely on appraisals conducted by licensed appraisers in conformance with the expectations and requirements of Fannie Mae and federal regulators.
 When appropriate, we require credit enhancements such as private mortgage insurance.
 We price each mortgage loan that we originate based on several factors, including the customer's FICO® Score, the LTV ratio, and the size of the loan.
 For bulk purchases, we only purchase loans from sellers with the experience to originate high-quality loans and the financial wherewithal to support their representations and warranties.

-Within Ally Lending, our digital payment provider that offers point-of-sale financing to consumers, we serve a mix of consumers across the credit spectrum to achieve portfolio diversification and to optimize the risk and return of our personal lending portfolio.
-As of December 31, 2021, the amortized cost of our finance receivables related to Ally Lending was \$1.0 billion.
+Within Ally Lending, our digital provider that offers point-of-sale financing to consumers, we serve a mix of consumers to achieve portfolio diversification and to optimize the risk-adjusted returns of our personal lending portfolio.
+As of December 31, 2022, the amortized cost of our finance receivables related to Ally Lending was \$2.0 billion.